1972–73 Paris Saint-Germain FC season

-The 1972–73 season was the 3rd season of Paris Saint-Germain FC.
-PSG played their home league matches at the Stade Georges Lefèvre, with an average attendance of 679 per match.
-The club's president was Henri Patrelle and the team's manager was Robert Vicot.
-Camille Choquier was the team captain.
-PSG finished second in Division 3, were promoted to Division 2 after Quevilly renounced promotion shortly after the end of the season, and reached the round of 64 of the Coupe de France.
-Christian André was the club's top scorer this season with 27 goals, 21 of them in the league.
+The 1972–73 season was the 3rd season in the history of Paris Saint-Germain FC.
+PSG played their home league matches at the Stade Georges Lefèvre, attracting an average of 679 spectators per match.
+The club's president was Henri Patrelle, and the team was managed by Robert Vicot, with Camille Choquier serving as captain.
+PSG finished second in Division 3 and were promoted to Ligue 2 after Quevilly declined promotion shortly after the season ended.
+The club also reached the round of 64 in the Coupe de France.
+Christian André was the team's top scorer, netting 27 goals in all competitions, including 21 in the league.

+Players

+Squad

+Players who featured in at least one official match for the club.